burakbayramli/astromaestro/README.md

 # Astro Maestro

-This project aims to combine numerology, psychology, and astrology.
-Most know about sun signs (Capricorn, Taurus, etc) which gives 1 out of 12 possibilities.
-One method we show here uses (by
-G. Lewi) all sun and moon combinations, 12x12 = 144 character descriptions.
+This project has usable routines to calculate numerology, Western and Vedic astrology readings.
+For the Western approach the codes go beyond the basic sun signs (Capricorn, Taurus, etc) which gives 1 out of 12 possibilities.
+One method we show here uses (by G. Lewi) all sun and moon combinations, 12x12 = 144 character descriptions.
 Grant Lewi method also looks at other planetary combinations that can supply more in-depth information.
-Jan Spiller looks at moon readings differently; the result is another detailed reading.
+Jan Spiller looks at moon readings differently;
+the result is another detailed reading.
 Millman numerology, another in-depth method that can reveal detailed character attributes is also shared.
 Chinese and Vedic astrology are the bonus additions.

 All data required for Spiller and Chinese astrology are in under `data/decans.dat`.
 Lewi data needs decans, which are already under